 In-store purchases do not come with any additional fees such as international transaction fees.
 International ATM withdrawal fees don’t come with any fees from Citibank, but you may be charge an ATM owner fee by the owner of the machine.

-Yes, you can use your card wherever the Visa symbol is displayed.
+Yes, you can use your card wherever the Debit Mastercard symbol is displayed.
 Citibank exchange rates will be used, you can find the latest rates on the official Citibank website.
 For ATM withdrawals out of a non-Citibank ATM, the charges will depend on the ATM operator.
 If you’ve lost your PIN, visiting a branch is probably the fastest way to get it back.